timbunch/ssm-vuejs-theme/README.md

 # SSM Vue Theme
-A streamlined hybrid front end theme for Wordpress and VueJS
+A streamlined SPA hybrid front end theme for Wordpress and VueJS using Material Design components from Vuetify.

 ## JS, CSS Deployment

 `npm run production`

+Build a distributable version of the site.

 ##### release notes: